AfonsoFeliciano/AZ-900-Notes/README.md

 > The ability to react quickly

-### Fault ToleranceOne failure will not interrupt the service
+### Fault Tolerance One failure will not interrupt the service

 > Disaster is a serious disruption of services caused by natural or human-induced causes.